Chart Color Schemes

 An assessment of population growth drivers in Buff Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Buff Point statistical area (Lv2) is around 3,752 people.
-This figure reflects an increase of 193 people since the 2021 Census, which reported a population of 3,559 people.
-The change is inferred from AreaSearch's estimate of the resident population at 3,662 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 14 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,795 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The Buff Point (SA2) has experienced a growth rate of 5.4% since the 2021 census, exceeding both the SA4 region at 3.7% and the SA3 area, marking it as a growth leader in the region.
+As of Feb 2026, the population of the suburb of Buff Point is estimated at around 3,752, reflecting an increase of 193 people since the 2021 Census.
+The population in 2021 was reported as 3,559 people.
+This change is inferred from AreaSearch's estimation of the resident population at 3,662 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 14 validated new addresses since the Census date.
+The population density ratio equates to 1,795 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Buff Point's growth of 5.4% since the 2021 census exceeded both the SA4 region (3.7%) and the SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for areas covered by this data.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Buff Point (SA2) is expected to grow by 434 persons to reach a total population of around 4,186 people by the year 2041, reflecting an overall gain of approximately 8.5% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 437 persons to 2041, reflecting an increase of 8.3% in total over the 17 years.

 Frequently Asked Questions - Population